-In the beauty industry, a pink apron gives the impression of a playful, fun and feminine nature as well as being a warm, comforting colour that will inspire relaxation.
-For a uniform colour, it really stands out and so it can help you make an impact as part of your overall branding for your beauty business.
+In the beauty industry, a pink apron gives the impression of a playful, fun and feminine nature as well as being a warm, comforting color that will inspire relaxation.
+For a uniform color, it really stands out and so it can help you make an impact as part of your overall branding for your beauty business.

 For an artist or craftsperson’s uniform.

 Whether a pink apron is appropriate will really depend on the art or craft.
 A painter, for example, may not wish to wear a pink apron as it will quickly become covered in paint which may not come off when the apron is washed.
 However, for other crafts such as calligraphy with washable ink or paper-based crafts, a pink apron could be ideal to protect clothes from getting dirty.